Sulejman Krpić: Sloboda Tuzla

 Halfway through the 2016–17 season, Krpić led the scoring table in the Bosnian Premier League, subsequently attracting interest from abroad.
 On 3 March 2017, it was announced that he had signed a three-year contract with Swedish first-tier side AIK, a fee rumoured to be €150,000, upon recommendation from the club's assistant manager Nebojša Novaković.
 He left the club the same year and came back to Sloboda.
 After one season in Sloboda, Krpić left and joined Iranian club Tractor.

 Željezničar

 At the end of the season, Krpić left Tractor, came back to Bosnia and Herzegovina and signed a two-year contract with Željezničar.
-In the 2018–19 season, he finished as the league top goalscorer, scoring 16 goals in 32 league games for Željezničar.
+In the 2018–19 season, he finished as the league's top goalscorer, scoring 16 goals in 32 league games for Željezničar.

 Krpić scored two goals in Željezničar's 5–2 Sarajevo derby win against his former club FK Sarajevo on 31 August 2019.
 On 30 November 2019, he scored another goal against Sarajevo in the city derby, this time in Željezničar's 3–1 away league win.